jonathan-bucher/dynamic-stochastic-models/README.md

 3. **Effect of Smoking on Infant Birthweight**

-Trained MLE models to predict the effect of a mother's smoking on infant birthweight given datasets with various innacuracies, such as truncating birthweight so that only weights above 2500 grams were recorded.
+Trained MLE models to predict the effect of a mother's smoking on infant birthweight given datasets with various innacuracies, such as only recording weights above 2500 grams.

 4. **Probability of Recession**